YairHalberstadt/Blog/2018-07-09-mitigating_the_costs_of_abstractions_pt2.md

 ```

-Obviously that could be improved significantly by using a for loop instead of Innumerable.Zip() but I'm not focusing on that for now.
+Obviously that could be improved significantly by using a for loop instead of IEnumerable.Zip() but I'm not focusing on that for now.

 This looks all fine and dandy, but that only works for an int.
 I want to define a Vector<T> that will work for all values of T.